ubc-library-rc/intro-machine-learning/content/introduction.md

 Reinforcement learning is a type of machine learning that involves an agent interacting with an environment to learn how to make decisions that maximize a reward.
 The agent receives feedback from the environment in the form of rewards or penalties, and its goal is to learn a policy that maximizes the expected long-term reward.
 Reinforcement learning is often used in robotics, game playing, and control systems.

+* **Transfer learning:**

+Transfer learning refers to a technique in which a pre-trained model, typically trained on a large dataset, is used as a starting point for training a new model on a smaller dataset or a different but related task.
+The idea is that the knowledge learned from the pre-trained model can be transferred to the new task, allowing the new model to start with some level of knowledge or "transfer" from the previous task, which can potentially improve its performance and reduce the amount of training data required.

 ### Predictors and Classifiers

 Predictors and classifiers are two types of algorithms commonly used to make predictions or decisions based on input data.

-A predictor is an algorithm that takes in a set of input variables and produces an output variable.
+A **predictor** is an algorithm that takes in a set of input variables and produces an output variable.
 The goal of a predictor is to learn a mathematical function that maps the input variables to the output variable.
 For example, a predictor might take in information about a house, such as its size, location, and number of bedrooms, and predict its price.

-A classifier, on the other hand, is an algorithm that takes in input data and assigns it to one of several pre-defined classes or categories.
+A **classifier**, on the other hand, is an algorithm that takes in input data and assigns it to one of several pre-defined classes or categories.
 The goal of a classifier is to learn a decision boundary that separates the input data into these classes.
 For example, a classifier might take in an image and classify it as a dog or a cat.

 There are many types of predictors and classifiers, each with its own set of algorithms and techniques.
 Some examples of predictors include linear regression, decision trees, and neural networks.
 Some examples of classifiers include logistic regression, support vector machines, and k-nearest neighbors.